mikoaro/java-iot/README.md

-# ClearBlade Cloud Internet of Things (IoT) Core Client for Java
+# ClearBlade Internet of Things (IoT) Core Client for Java